The #1 Problem with Your Investor Pitch

 I’ve had the honor of supporting hundreds of investor pitches.
 From those experiences, I’ve seen that some entrepreneurs have the gift of being really great salespeople.
 They can pitch a great idea — or a horrible idea — and people get excited either way.

 However, these people are not the majority.
 If you are like most entrepreneurs, putting together an investor pitch for your idea may not be that easy.

 When telling someone about your business idea, do you ever get a blank stare?
 A confused expression?
 Some other sign that shows you that they don’t quite “get it”?

 There are a few reasons for this:

-- You have several business ideas that are somewhat intertwined — and you tend to mention all of them at once when you share with others — which can be confusing to people.
+- You have several, somewhat intertwined, business ideas.
+When sharing them with others, you tend to mention all of them at once which can be confusing to people.

-- You are sharing your vision from an insider’s perspective, but your audience is an outsider and is only hearing this for the first time.
-They can’t process the picture you’re painting.
+- You are sharing your vision from an insider’s perspective.
+Your audience is an outsider and is only hearing this for the first time, and cannot process the picture you’re painting.

-- You are pitching an idea too broadly and aren’t explaining the specific value proposition or the problem your business solves for people.
+- You are pitching an idea too broadly.
+You are not explaining the specific value proposition or the problem your business solves for people.